-This GSMA official document provides recommendations on DNS (including ENUM) to facilitate successful interworking of inter-Service Provider services.
-In particular, guidelines for general and service specific configuration of DNS/ENUM servers, GSMA processes and procedures relating to formats and usage of domain names and sub-domain names, updates to the GRX/IPX Root DNS Server and guidelines and recommendations on GSMA Carrier ENUM.
+This GSMA official document provides recommendations on DNS to facilitate successful interworking of inter-Service Provider services.
+In particular, guidelines for general and service specific configuration of DNS servers, GSMA processes and procedures relating to formats, usage of domain names and sub-domain names, and updates to the GRX/IPX Root DNS Server.

-Particular attention is given to DNS/ENUM servers connected to the private, inter-Service Provider backbone network known as the "GRX" or "IPX", as described in GSMA PRD IR.34 [12].
+Particular attention is given to DNS servers connected to the private, inter-Service Provider backbone network known as the "GRX" or "IPX", as described in GSMA PRD IR.34 [12].

-Out of the scope of this document are vendor specific implementation/architecture options and configuration of DNS/ENUM servers used on the Internet (e.g. those DNS servers attached to the Internet for web site hosting).
+Out of the scope of this document are vendor specific implementation/architecture options and configuration of DNS servers used on the Internet (e.g. those DNS servers attached to the Internet for web site hosting).
 The only exception to this is the guidelines for sub domains used for any standardised services that specifically use the Internet i.e. those that use the "pub.3gppnetwork.org" domain name.